What is Hamilton Norwood Scale?

 Norwood Hamilton Scale – Stage 3

-After the stage 3, we can start to talk about baldness although it is scaled as “small to moderate” degree of hair loss.
+After stage 3, we can start to talk about baldness although it is scaled as “small to moderate” degree of hair loss.
 Baldness in the temples are now clearly visible with a symmetrical recession and it may be disturbing.
-Small amount of hair loss in crown area may also occur in this stage.
+Small amount of hair loss in the crown area may also occur in this stage.

 Norwood Hamilton Scale – Stage 4

-Moderate level of hair loss in front temporal sides and receding hair and a small open area can be seen in the crown part, also known as vertex area.
+Moderate level of hair loss in front temporal sides and receding hair and a small open area can be seen in the crown part, also known as the vertex area.
 Starting from hairline to the crown, in the middle of the scalp, there are natural hairs with moderate density.